IngridAtMicrosoft/DocsContent/singlesource/how-to/index.md

 ### Manage certificates

 - Manage certificate templates.
-- Implement and- Manage certificate deployment, validation, and revocation.
+- Implement and manage certificate deployment, validation, and revocation.
 - Manage certificate renewal.
 - Manage certificate enrolment and renewal for computers and users using Group Policies.
-- Configure and- Manage key archival and recovery
+- Configure and manage key archival and recovery

 ## Implement Identity Federation and Access Solutions